ageller/IntroToConda/README.md

 ## Installation

-Prior to the workshop, please install either Anaconda or miniforge (not both) and ensure that you are able to access the installed Python.
+Prior to the workshop, please install either [Anaconda](https://www.anaconda.com/) or [miniforge](https://github.com/conda-forge/miniforge) (not both) and ensure that you are able to access the installed Python.
 Below are instructions on how to install either of these.
 How do you choose which to install?

+The Anaconda Distribution is a large all-in-one package for installing Python and `conda` virtual environments, along with many different IDEs, on your computer.
+It has many positive aspects, especially for new coders, but it is somewhat slow to load and contains (what I consider to be) a lot of "bloatware".
 Install Anaconda if:
 - You are new to Python
 - You are not comfortable working from the command line, and prefer point and click applications
 - You want an easy 1-click installation solution
-- You are OK with slower load times and some level of "bloatware"
 - You will not use this installation of Python for commercial purposes while at Northwestern

+Miniforge is an open-source project that provides a minimal installation of the `conda` / `mamba` package manager.
+It is streamlined and fast, but requires you to work from the command line.
 Install miniforge (and possibly related software) if:
 - You are an experienced coder
 - You are willing to work (minimally) from the command line
 - You don't want any bloatware
-- You would prefer to use open-source software
+- You would prefer to use an open-source Python package managment system
 - You may use this Python installation for commercial research

 *If you are unsure which path to take, you should probably choose the first option and install Anaconda.*

+**Note**: The installation instructions below were written in Oct.
+2024.
+It is possible these instructions will need to be modified if you are reading this in the future.

 ### Option 1: Install the Anaconda Distribution